IStoleYourCookie/SB-fantasy-cpu-emulator/README.md

 INP M - gets a srting input from user, saves the input at memory[address]

 NINP M - gets a number input from user, saves the input at memory[address]
+________________________
+Inportant notes:

+I do not even know if this is an emulator or a compiler or somthing else.
+At the time of making this repository, I'm only 14 years old, that's why this is written in Small Basic, which is not even recognised by GitHub as a programming languauge.

+The  expension.txt file contains debug code.
+For usage, it needs to be put in the main while loop, after the "oper" variable decleration.